-RECOGNIZING ALSO the need to update the Procedures to take account of the amendments to IMO instruments which have entered into force or have become effective since the adoption of resolution A.1138(31),
+RECOGNIZING ALSO the need to update the Procedures to take account of the amendments to IMO instruments which have entered into force or have become effective since the adoption of resolution A.1155(32),

-HAVING CONSIDERED the recommendations made by the Maritime Safety Committee, at its 104th session, and the Marine Environment Protection Committee, at its seventy-seventh session, which had agreed the revocation of resolution MEPC.321(74) on 2019 Guidelines for port State control under MARPOL Annex VI chapter 3,
+HAVING CONSIDERED the recommendations made by the Maritime Safety Committee, at its 106th session, and the Marine Environment Protection Committee, at its seventy-ninth session.

-- 1 ADOPTS the Procedures for port State control, 2021, as set out in the annex to the present resolution; - 2 INVITES Governments, when exercising port State control, to implement the aforementioned Procedures; - 3 REQUESTS the Maritime Safety Committee and the Marine Environment Protection Committee to keep the Procedures under review and to amend them as necessary; - 4 REVOKES resolutions A.1138(31) and MEPC.321(74).
+- 1 ADOPTS the Procedures for port State control, 2023, as set out in the annex to the present resolution; - 2 INVITES Governments, when exercising port State control, to implement the aforementioned Procedures; - 3 REQUESTS the Maritime Safety Committee and the Marine Environment Protection Committee to keep the Procedures under review and to amend them as necessary; - 4 REVOKES resolution A.1155(32).